-McCoord Woods Section - Crescent Trail is a 1.8 mile heavily trafficked loop trail located near Pittsford, NY that offers scenic views and is rated as moderate.
+McCoord Woods Section - Crescent Trail is a 1.8 mile heavily trafficked loop trail located near Pittsford, New York that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing